A Creative Practitioner specialising in Digital Art (Freelance position)

 Outputs:

-• You will develop and support the community to create final creative outputs that will be exhibited in a celebration event at the end of the first year of the project and will also be put towards the final exhibition at the end of the third year of the project.
+You will develop and support the community to create final creative outputs that will be exhibited in the final exhibition at the end of the third year of the project (2027).

 How to apply:

-• Submit a two-page (maximum) Expression of Interest outlining why you are interested in HAFA and how your textile practice could support this phase of the project.
+Submit a two-page (maximum) Expression of Interest outlining why you are interested in HAFA and how your Digital Art practice could support this phase of the project.